-Glenrio straddles the New Mexico-Texas border.
-The town was founded in 1903.
-By the 1930s, the road through town was paved and made part of the famous Route 66.
-The town declined in the mid-1970s when it was bypassed with the opening of Interstate 40.
+What's left of the ghost town of Glenrio straddles the New Mexico- Texas border.
+The town was founded in 1903, and by the 1930s, the road through town was paved and made part of the famous Route 66.
+The town declined in the mid-1970s when it was bypassed by the new Interstate 40.
 The post office is in particularly bad shape.
-It has been gutted and its ceiling is falling in.
-It hasn't processed a letter in decades.
+It has been gutted, and its roof has fallen in.

 In 2006, the producers of the animated film "Cars" modeled the motel in their fictional Radiator Springs after an abandoned motel in Glenrio.
 The following year, Glenrio's 31-acre site was put on the National Register of Historic Places.
-In 2008, the Glenrio Welcome Center in New Mexico opened to draw people in to look at what used to be a bustling town.
+In 2008, the Glenrio Welcome Center in New Mexico opened to draw people in to look at what used to be a bustling town